 Researchers Receive NSF Grant for Collective Design Through Remixing

-Stevens Researchers Jeff Nickerson, Professor and Director of the Center for Decisions Technologies and John Nastasi, Industry Professor and Director of Product-Architecture and Engineering Program, have received a National Science Foundation (NSF) grant award for a project titled “Collective Design through Remixing."
+Stevens Researchers Jeff Nickerson, Professor and Director of the Center for Decision Technologies and John Nastasi, Industry Professor and Director of Product-Architecture and Engineering Program, have received a National Science Foundation (NSF) grant award for a project titled “Collective Design through Remixing."

 The project is centered on 3D online printing communities that allow makers, (designers characterized as expert amateurs), to share, modify, combine and print each other’s designs.
 These communities represent an opportunity to understand and improve collective design, a form of cumulative innovation.